matthewbub/calendar-widgets/README.md

 A user friendly SDK & API that returns a list of calendar dates for a given year in JSON format.
 Built with [day.js](https://day.js.org/) & typescript.
 Website: [https://calendar.whilethiscompiles.com/](https://calendar.whilethiscompiles.com/)

-> Hey, we're just getting started & are actively seeking contributors & maintainers.
-If you'd like to get involed feel free to reach out in any open issue, or via email 6matbub@gmail.com. 🙂</br>
-> \- TY, Mat

 ### On this page
 - [Useage](#usage)